vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 - Advanced hunting queries
 - Action center

 You can select devices whenever you see them in the portal to open the device's entity page, which displays more details about the device.
-For example, you can see the details of devices listed in the alerts of an incident in the Microsoft Defender portal at **Incidents & alerts > Incidents > *incident* > Assets > Devices**.
+For example, you can see the details of devices listed in the alerts of an incident in the Microsoft Defender portal at **Investigation & response > Incidents & alerts > Incidents > *incident* > Assets > Devices**.

 :::image type="content" source="/defender/media/entity-page-device/device-incident-assets.png" alt-text="Screenshot of the Users page for an incident in the Microsoft Defender portal.":::